richtamblyn/PGSparkLite/README.md

 #### 4 preset selection buttons
 These mirror the functionality of the buttons on the amp.
 Long pressing the preset button to save changes to the amp is also supported.

+#### Set BPM tempo
+The user can enter and set the BPM tempo for the delay effect.

 #### Create/update/delete Chain Presets
 The user can create their own Chain Presets.
 Chain Presets store the parameters for all the selected Pedals in the chain, their On/Off status and their visibility.